Von-Taylor/CSE15L-Lab-Reports/lab-report-week-9.md

 > Out of 3, you grade is: 3
 > ```

-2. For each line with an `if` statement, whether the condition was true or false, and why
+2. **For each line with an `if` statement, whether the condition was true or false, and why**
 > - For the `if [ -f ListExamples.java ]` line, the condition evaluated to true because the `ListExamples.java` file from the sample repository existed
-> - For the `if [ $? -eq 00 ]` line, the condition evaluated to true because the `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` did not return a nonzero exit code
+> - For the first `if [ $? -eq 00 ]` line, the condition evaluated to true because the `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` returned a 0 exit code
-> - For the `if [ $? -eq 00 ]` line, the condition evaluated to true because the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples` did not return a nonzero exit code
+> - For the `if [ $? -eq 00 ]` line, the condition evaluated to true because the `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples` returned a 0 exit code

-3. Indicate each line that does not run (maybe because it is in an `if` branch that doesn’t evaluate, or after an early exit)
+3. **Indicate each line that does not run (maybe because it is in an `if` branch that doesn’t evaluate, or after an early exit)**
 > - The lines that don't run include:
 > ```
 > echo "ListExamples.java file not found"